bwer432/mglab-share-eks/demos/03/create-cluster-kops/demo.md

 echo $C9_AWS_ACCT
-export KOPS_REGION=$C9_REGION  # change this if desired export KOPS_ACCOUNT=$C9_AWS_ACCT  # change this if desired
+export KOPS_REGION=$C9_REGION  # change this if desired export KOPS_ACCOUNT=$C9_AWS_ACCT  # change this if desired export KOPS_STATE_ACCOUNT=$KOPS_ACCOUNT # change this to use alternative account for State+OIDC stores. export KOPS_STATE_ROLE="" # change this to use alternative account for State+OIDC stores.
 ```
+- To use cross-account buckets for the state store and OIDC store, define appropriate values for the that account and role.
+- as noted above: "change this to use alternative account for State+OIDC stores."
+- e.g.
+  - export KOPS_STATE_ACCOUNT="639366692623"
+  - export KOPS_STATE_ROLE="ExtAccountRole"

 #### 1: Install the kOps CLI onto the Cloud9 IDE instance.
 - Install the 'kops' CLI onto Cloud9